 To verify that the add-in has been successfully installed:

-- Open or create a project.
+- Open or create a project in the StudioX profile.

 - Add an activity, for example Write Line, select Plus on the right side of a field, and then select Project Notebook (Notes) > Indicate in Excel.